-Trespassing on the railway can have utterly devastating consequences from life-changing, potentially fatal injuries through to prosecution.
+Trespassing on the railway or land near the railway can have utterly devastating consequences from life-changing, potentially fatal injuries through to prosecution.
 But there's another hidden cost in the effects on the trespasser, their loved ones, our railway staff and the wider community.